itali43/MoreIdealFundSetup/README.md

 To my mind, just about every Hedge Fund (that I am aware of, and that isn't all of them) has their incentive structure set up in a misaligned way.
 Here’s (in my opinion) a modestly better model.
 I think it can be applied fairly modularly.

 ### **Initiation Fee:**
-###### (Optional)
-Upfront charge, between 1-2% of wealth in.
+_(Optional)_ - Upfront charge, between 1-2% of wealth in.
 Potentially more desirable alternative would be a static fee that’s 1-2% of what you want investors to invest.
 *   Non-repeating
 *   Used for operations in place of the 2% yearly that is normally charged
 *   Shows that an investor is willing to pay for what they get, partner not customer.